 - No decision or actions in respect of suspected or actual child abuse are to be made by any staff member in isolation unless there are immediate concerns for the safety of the child.

-- Staff must talk to the Clinical Services Manager as soon as they have any concerns.
-(If CSM is not available, discuss with Executive Director.)
+- Staff must talk to the Clinical and Centre Director as soon as they have any concerns.
+(If the Clinical and Centre Director is not available, discuss with the Finance and Administration Manager.

 The Centre requires 24 hours’ notice for the cancellation of a session or the session will be charged for.
 The exception is in the case of genuine illness when an unwell client would gain no benefit from the session and would also risk passing illness and disease onto the team and other clients.
 In all other circumstances the session will be charged for.

 When sessions are cancelled by the Centre there is no charge.
 The therapist will make every effort to provide a make-up session at a later date.